awsdocs/aws-glue-developer-guide/doc_source/add-crawler.md

 The crawler can process both relational database and file data stores\.

 If the file that is crawled is compressed, the crawler must download it to process it\.
-When a crawler runs it interrogates files to determine their format and compression type and writes these properties into the Data Catalog\.
-Some file formats, for example parquet, enable you to compress parts of the file as it is written\.
+When a crawler runs, it interrogates files to determine their format and compression type and writes these properties into the Data Catalog\.
+Some file formats \(for example, Apache Parquet\) enable you to compress parts of the file as it is written\.
 For these files, the compressed data is an internal component of the file and AWS Glue does not populate the `compressionType` property when it writes tables into the Data Catalog\.
-In contrast, if an **entire file** is compressed by a compression algorithm, for example gzip, then the `compressionType` property is populated when tables are written into the Data Catalog\.
+In contrast, if an **entire file** is compressed by a compression algorithm \(for example, gzip\), then the `compressionType` property is populated when tables are written into the Data Catalog\.

 The crawler generates the names for the tables it creates\.
 The names of the tables that are stored in the AWS Glue Data Catalog follow these rules:
 + Only alphanumeric characters and underscore \(`_`\) are allowed\.